catherinevee/terragrunt-aws/README.md

 3. **Deployment**
    - Merge changes to the main branch
-   - Run `terragrunt apply` in the target environment
+   - CI/CD pipeline automatically deploys infrastructure
-   - Verify the deployment
+   - Verify the deployment using AWS console or CLI

 ## 🔒 Security